Top 9 Renovations to Increase Home Value in 2025

 “It definitely helps to edge out your competition,” she says.

-“I recently showed a condo that had a big walk-in pantry with their office in their pantry.
+“I recently showed a condo that had a big walk-in pantry with their office in it.
 They could keep the door open if needed, but it was a nice little private space on the first floor where everything’s happening,” she adds.

 She’s also seen homes where sellers have removed the clothing racks in a double closet and put in a tabletop and adjustable shelving for office space.
 This type of conversion fits well in a guest room but is also an efficient way to use the closet in a baby’s or toddler’s room, where a small dresser or wardrobe can handle the child’s clothing.